-In May 2017, the board of directors approved the adoption of a New Omnibus Incentive Plan (the "New Plan"), which was approved by shareholders in June 2017.
+In May 2017, the board of directors approved the adoption of an omnibus incentive plan (the "New Plan"), which was approved by shareholders in June 2017.
 The New Plan replaces the stock option plan that was previously approved by the shareholders (the "Previous Plan"), however any options granted under the Previous Plan will remain outstanding and governed by the terms of the Previous Plan.
-Under the New Plan, the maximum number of common shares issuable upon the exercise or redemption and settlement of all awards granted under the New Plan shall not exceed 10% of the issued and outstanding Shares at the time of granting of such award less the number of Shares reserved for issuance under all other security based compensation arrangements of the Company.
+Under the New Plan, the maximum number of Common Shares issuable upon the exercise or redemption and settlement of all awards granted under the New Plan shall not exceed 10% of the issued and outstanding Common Shares at the time of granting of such award less the number of Common Shares reserved for issuance under all other security-based compensation arrangements of the Company.
 Under the New Plan, the following types of awards can be issued: stock options, share appreciation rights, restricted share units and other performance awards.